Ulrich Ochsenbein: Professional and military career

+He served as a Feldwebel in the federal intervention in Basel Country in 1833 and was promoted to Unterleutntant in the artillery in 1834.
+In 1836 he became Lieutenant and was deployed to the Bernese Jura.
+Two years later, when France threatened a military intervention if Switzerland refused to extradite Louis Napoleon Bonaparte, he was deployed to the french border but Bonaparte eventually prevented a conflict by his voluntary departure from Swiss territory.
+Ulrich Ochsenbein was a leader of the unsuccessful second Freischarenzug against Lucerne in 1845.
+Over a hundred people died in the attack and 2000 prisoners were taken by Lucerne.
+Ochsenbein and Jakob Stämpfli only narrowly managed to escape.
+Since he was one of the leaders of the campaign against Lucerne, the Tagsatzung expelled him from the General Staff.
+Following the cantons of Lucerne, Zug, Valais, Schwyz, Fribourg, Uri and Unterwalden created the so-called Sonderbund.
+In 1847, he led a military force from Bern against the Sonderbund which then was also defeated in the Sonderbund war.

 Political career

-Ulrich Ochsenbein participated in the Freischarenzüge against Catholic Lucerne in 1844 and 1845.
+Following the defeat in the Freischarenzüge, Ochsenbein was elected into the Grand Council of Bern from Nidau.
+He soon became Vice-President of the Executive Council and the second deputy for Bern to the Tagsatzung.
+As he entered the Tagsatzung for the first time in August 1846, still known as the former leader of the rebels, Colonel Theodor Ab Yberg (from the Sonderbund) fiercely opposed him.

+He headed the Radicals of Bern (Berner Radikale) together with Jakob Stämpfli.
+The Radicals later became the Free Democratic Party (FDP).
 He was a member of the Grand Council in the canton of Bern from 1845 to 1846, president of the Verfassungsrat in 1846 and a member of the Regierungsrat from 1846 to 1848.
 1847 to 1848 he represented the canton of Bern at the Tagsatzung (diet) which he presided in 1847.
 He played an important role that the Swiss constitution was accepted by the Swiss population in the constitutional referendum held on 6 June 1848.

-He was elected to the Federal Council of Switzerland on 16 November 1848 and handed over office on 31 December 1854.
+He was elected to the Federal Council of Switzerland on 16 November 1848 as the second Federal Councilor after Jonas Furrer in the history of Switzerland.
+He handed over office on 31 December 1854.
 In the so-called Complementary Elections to the National Council in 1854, he had lost to Jakob Stämpfli, who then was preferred for the Federal Council by the National Council.
 He is one of only a few federal councilors to be voted out of office.
 During his time as a federal councilor a fight broke out between the conservatives and a group of the radical party.
 Not willing to take positions, he lost the trust of both sides.
 During his time in office he held the Military Department (department of defence).